 Deutsche Bank will continue to review all alternatives to improve long-term profitability and shareholder returns.

-For the first quarter of 2019, Deutsche Bank expects to report income before income taxes of approximately 290 million euros and net income of approximately 200 million euros, after booking full-year 2019 bank levies of around 600 million euros in the quarter.
-Total revenues are expected to be 6.4 billion euros, including 3.3 billion euros in the Corporate & Investment Bank.
-Total noninterest expenses and adjusted costs (1) are each expected to be 5.9 billion euros, in both cases including the aforementioned bank levies.
-The Common Equity Tier 1 ratio at the end of the quarter is expected to rise to approximately 13.7%, from 13.6% at the end of the previous quarter.
+For the first quarter of 2019, Deutsche Bank expects to report income before income taxes of approximately EUR 290 million and net income of approximately EUR 200 million.
+Total net revenues are expected to be EUR 6.4 billion, including EUR 3.3 billion in the Corporate & Investment Bank with total noninterest expenses and adjusted costs in each case of EUR 5.9 billion.